jkirkwood/placemat/README.md

 -----
 First thing to do is to require placemat and to open a connection to your database.
-Placemat uses [node-any-db](https://github.com/grncdr/node-any-db) to establish a connection to the db of your choosing.
+Placemat uses [node-any-db](https://github.com/grncdr/node-any-db) to establish a connection to the db of your choosing (Note: this module has only been tested with MySQL.
+It may, or may not, work with other db varieties).

 Use `placemat.connect(connOpts, poolOpts)`